-Hi.
-We are Kirstin, Julia and Sarah.
-Three professional photographers with a passion for candid photography with a natural feel.
-Our convenient location in Vorarlberg, Austria, means we can travel quite easily to multiple European countries, but we can often be found at the other end of Austria, in Vienna, too.
+Hi, I'm Kirstin.
+A professional photographer with a passion for candid photography with a natural feel.
+My convenient location in Vorarlberg, Austria, means I can travel quite easily to multiple European countries, but we can often be found at the other end of Austria, in Vienna, too.

-Kirstin grew up in Vienna, and moved to Bournemouth in the UK after high school.
-She studied art and design for a year, and then moved to London where she completed a degree in Design at Goldsmiths University.
-Next, she worked for the Greenwich-based film company Lonelyleap.
-After a total of four years in London, she moved away from big city life and back to Austria – but as a keen snowboarder she wanted to be in the mountains; somewhere she could snowboard regularly, and simultaneously continue her studies.
+I grew up in Vienna, and moved to Bournemouth in the UK after high school.
+I studied art and design for a year, and then moved to London where I completed a degree in Design at Goldsmiths University.
+Next, I worked for the Greenwich-based film company Lonelyleap.
+After a total of four years in London, I moved away from big city life and back to Austria – but as a keen snowboarder I wanted to be in the mountains; somewhere I could snowboard regularly, and simultaneously continue my studies.
 The answer was Vorarlberg.
-In 2017, she completed her Master’s degree in Intermedia at the FH Dornbirn.
-After a year working for a photography studio in Bregenz, where she worked on several weddings, she got the taste for wedding photography.
-In 2018 she began running her own photography business, and was joined at the end of that summer by Julia.
-Since then the two have been the team behind Myrtle Weddings.
+In 2017, I completed my Master’s degree in Intermedia at the FH Dornbirn.
+After a year working for a photography studio in Bregenz, where I worked on several weddings, I got the taste for wedding photography.
+In 2018 I began running her own photography business.
+Since then I have met so many amazing couples and build friendships from my job.

 We work to suit your needs on your special day.
 We are flexible in our work with film or photography, whatever will suit you.
 Below is an outline of how we work, and what you can expect from us.
 Each wedding is unique, and everyone’s wedding size, budget and tastes are different.
 We offer three different offers of time coverage.
 Photography, film or both.